torgiren/devops_blog/content/idea_devops_dev_devices_1_en.rst

   64+0 zapisanych rekordów
   skopiowane 64 bajty, 0,00020758 s, 308 kB/s

-It often happens, that some application needs a large amount of random data from ``/dev/random``, what leads to slow down it performance.
+It often happens, that some application needs a large amount of random data from ``/dev/random``, which leads to slow down its performance.
 In that situation, we can use ``rngd``, which will fill entropy pool with data from hardware random number generator (if it is present)

 /dev/full
 ---------

 Last, but not least device that will be shown in this post is ``/dev/full``.
-This is probably the most common device from presented today.
+This is probably the most common device presented today.

-When reading from device it will return no data.
+When reading from the device it will return no data.

-But, when we try to write anything, it will return ``ENOSPC`` error, which means that there is no free space on volume.
+But, when we try to write anything, it will return ``ENOSPC`` error, which means that there is no free space on the volume.
-This is usually used while testing application's error handling in case of running out of space.
+This is usually used while testing the application's error handling in case of running out of space.

 .. code:: console